May 31st 2017

-Seven years ago, when my husband and I launched Yeotown, nearly all of our booking inquiries were centred on weight loss.
+Eight years ago, when my husband and I launched Yeotown, nearly all of our booking inquiries were centred on weight loss.
 Questions like “How much weight can I lose during my stay?” and “Can you help me lose ten pounds by next week?” were regularly asked.
 Now, however, the discourse has shifted.
 And it hasn’t been a subtle shift either.
 I’d be hard-pressed to remember anyone asking about weight loss in the last couple of years.
 The motivation for signing up for our five-day programme is starkly different.
 I’m stressed.
 I’m anxious.
 I can’t sleep.
 I’m depressed.
-I want to feel happy…are now much more commonly heard.
+I want to feel happy… are now much more commonly heard.

 At the same time, I've noticed now much more willing people are to engage in activities outside their comfort zone.
 Five years ago, when we would tell guests it was time for a meditation session, people would literally run and hide.
 One time, a client hid behind a bush hoping no-one would see her.
 No exaggeration.
 I practically had to drag her into the studio!
 In contrast, these days our guests are keen to learn more about mindfulness and meditation, even requesting regular meditation sessions during their stay.
 Attitudes are indeed changing.